 - Until we see each other again - Hasta la vista

 - See you - Nos vemos

 How to end a letter in Spanish?

 In English, we often end a letter with "Sincerely" or “Yours truly”.
 Spanish offers a greater variety of ending a letter.

 - Yours truly - Un cordial saludo

 - Sincerely – atentamente / le saluda atentamente / les saluda atentamente

 - I look forward to hearing from you.
 Yours faithfully - En espera de su respuesta, le/les saludo atentamente

-Follow our site to learn about spanish to english translation, glossary, and grammar!
+Follow our site to get instant Spanish to English translation, daily grammar, and vocabulary lessons!